FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-06-12-create-server.md

 4. Ensure you tick and agree to the [Minecraft End User License Agreement (EULA)](https://www.minecraft.net/en-us/eula).

+5. Click on "**Create**{: .green }" to create your server.

 {: .success}

-> Your server has been created!
+> Your server should appear in your server list when you see "Your server has been created successfully".